Podmore China crested ware statue of Edith Cavell

 Overview

-Crested china statue of Edith Cavell, based on the memorial to her in St Martin's Place, Westminster.
+Hollow, off-white china ornament depicting a statue of Edith Cavell, based on the memorial to her in St Martin's Place, Westminster.
 A graduated plinth supports the figure of Nurse Cavell, who stands erect and with a determined expression, dressed in her nurse’s uniform.

-The coloufrul crest of the City of London covers the plinth.
-The rest of the statue is white, except for two small areas of black, one representing a bow around her neck and the other her belt, and some gold accents at the base of the figure and statue.
+The colourful crest of the City of London covers the plinth.
+The rest of the statue is off-white, except for two small areas of black, one representing a bow around her neck and the other her belt, and some gold accents at the base of the figure and statue.
+The words 'Sacrifice' and 'Humanity' are written on the sides of the plinth.

-On the base is a company logo for Podmore China, Hanley.
+On the base is the maker's mark for Podmore China, Hanley.

 Historical information